 7. Assists in administering alternative tests and assessments.

-8. Performs medically delegated tasks as authorized by the Maryland Nurse Practitioners Act.
+8. Performs medical tasks as authorized by the Maryland Nurse Practice Act.

 9. Implements student Behavior Intervention Plan (BIP) or learning contracts, token economy/reinforcement systems, etc. across all settings to manage inappropriate student behaviors, including aggression and self-injury using proactive and responsive strategies.